-Payments to Non-Senior Management and Non-U.S. Senior Management.
-Each award to recipients other than the U.S. Senior Management shall be paid in cash in a single lump sum.
+Each award to recipients shall be paid in cash in a single lump sum.
 The Company shall withhold all required taxes and charges from an award, including any federal, state, local or other taxes and social insurance contributions.
 Amounts will be determined by the Company in U.S. dollars, but may be paid to employees outside the United States in local currency.